-The Chamber supports legislation and/or an Initiative Petition to empower Oklahoma counties to alter their form of governance to meet their unique needs.
+The Chamber supports empowering Oklahoma counties to alter their form of government to meet their unique needs.

 Workers’ Comp Reform

-The Chamber supports defending and improving the comprehensive workers’ compensation reform legislation passed by the legislature and signed by the governor during the 2013 session.
+The Chamber supports defending and improving the comprehensive workers’ compensation reform legislation enacted during the 2013 session.

 Economic Development Programs

-The Chamber supports retaining the state’s premier economic/community development programs which are critical in attracting new businesses to the state, assisting existing companies expand and encouraging investment in communities across the state.
-Following are the key programs the Chamber will work to protect:
+The Chamber supports retaining and strengthening the state’s premier economic/community development programs which are critical in attracting new businesses to the state, assisting existing companies expand and encouraging investment in communities across the state.
+Following are the key programs the Chamber will seek to protect:

 Incentive Evaluation Commission

-The Chamber is fully supportive of the Second Amendment to the U.S. Constitution and the responsible expansion of gun-owner’s rights in Oklahoma.
-However, the Chamber will oppose legislation that would allow open/concealed carry of guns into high-economic impact events, including horse shows, the Oklahoma State Fair, Olympic-qualifying events on the Oklahoma River, high school basketball and wrestling tournaments at the State Fairgrounds and NCAA and Big XII sporting events (including the Women’s College World Series, college baseball at Bricktown Ballpark and NCAA and Big XII basketball tournaments).
+The Chamber supports the 2nd Amendment to the U.S. Constitution and the responsible expansion of gun-owner’s rights in Oklahoma.
+However, the Chamber will oppose legislation that would allow open/concealed carry of guns into high-economic impact events (many of which are required by contract to prohibit weapons), including Horse Shows, the Oklahoma State Fair, Olympic Qualifying on the Oklahoma River, High School Basketball and Wrestling Tournaments at the State Fairgrounds and NCAA and Big XII sporting events.

 Criminal Justice/Sentencing Reform